Compact Quantum Homogeneous K\"ahler Spaces

 \subsection{CQH-Hermitian Spaces}

-We begin with a convenient and natural definition which identifies the class of quantum homogeneous spaces that will concern us in this paper. \begin{defn} A {\em CQGA homogeneous space} $\pi:A \to H$ is a quantum homogeneous space such that $A$ and $H$ are both CQGAs, and $\pi$ is a surjective Hopf $*$-algebra map. \end{defn} Note that by the discussions of Appendix \ref{subsection:QHSpaces}, the Hopf algebra $A$ is automatically faithfully flat as a right $B$-module.
+We now introduce the class of quantum homogeneous spaces that concern us in this paper.
+Note first that for any quantum homogeneous space $B \subseteq A$, where $A$ is a Hopf $*$-algebra, and $B$ is a $*$-subalgebra of $A$, the quotient Hopf algebra $A/B^+A$ inherits a Hopf $*$-algebra structure.
+A {\em CQGA-homogeneous space} is a quantum homogeneous space $B \subseteq A$ such that $A$ and $\pi_B(A)$ are CQGAs, $B$ is a $*$-subalgebra of $A$, and $\pi_B$ is a Hopf $*$-algebra map.
+It follows that $A$ is faithfully flat as a right $B$-module, as explained, for example, in \cite[\textsection 3.3]{DOKSS}.

-Next we consider closed integrals for Hermitian structures, which abstract the situation for a classical manifold without boundary.
-Note that this is a special case of an orientable differential calculus with closed integral \cite[\textsection 3.2]{MMF3}, where the Hodge map is taken as the orientation.
-The assumption of a closed integral underpins our discussion of Hodge theory in \textsection \ref{subsection:Hodge}.
-In particular, it is essential for establishing the codifferenial formulae in (\ref{eqn:codifferential}).